Mikkles/roll20producer/ProductionAssist/README.md

 # Prod Wizard
 This script is a suite of tools to help with creation of modules in Roll20.
-A menu with all of the tools can be accessed by typing or copypasting `!prod menu` into the game's chat.
+A menu with all of the tools can be accessed by typing or copypasting **`!prod`** into the game's chat.
 Safety measures have been added to ensure these tools can't mess up the game too much!

 - [Prod Wizard](#prod-wizard)
       - [Table of Contents](#table-of-contents)